jacebenson/jace.pro/content/post/2018-08-14-avoid-these-things.md

 ---
-author: 'jace'
-category: ''
-date: '2018-08-14'
-layout: 'post'
-title: 'Avoid these types of things when working in Servicenow'
+title: Avoid these types of things when working in Servicenow
+date: 2018-08-14
+layout: post
 ---

 From time to time I get thinking about what I really avoid in this system.
 Below are my notes.